What is birth debriefing?

 Who is it for?

 Birth debriefing is for anyone who feels they may be affected by the experience of birth.
 We support both individuals and couples to debrief their birth.

-Birth debriefing can help Dads make sense of their perspective of the birth, clarify events and feelings, provide answers to questions, and provide tools for moving forward.
+Birth debriefing can help you make sense of your perspective of the birth, clarify events and feelings, provide answers to questions, and provide tools for moving forward.